edge-classic/EDGE-classic/README.md

 A Total Conversion themed on the Aliens movies.
 New weapons, enemies, music, textures etc. Heavy use of 3D models.

-Download from MediaFire [here.](https://www.moddb.com/mods/edge-classic-add-ons/downloads/aliens-stranded) The load order of the included WADs is D3tex.wad, AEM.wad, and AEM_Mapset.wad.
+Download from ModDB [here.](https://www.moddb.com/mods/edge-classic-add-ons/downloads/aliens-stranded) The load order of the included WADs is D3tex.wad, AEM.wad, and AEM_Mapset.wad.

 ## DarkForces Doom